sampsyo/home/_drafts/journal-plan.md

 On the assumption that authors are tired of reading rushed evaluations and reviewers are tired of writing them, a new venue could make itself attractive by carefully constructing its process to invert the incentives.
 I envision a journal where:

-* Reviewers produce a public, signed review the accompany every accepted paper.
-The goal of reviewing would be outward-facing, to add peer context to the authors' own "marketing," rather than inward-facing, to convince a program committee to accept or reject.
+* Reviewers produce a public, signed review to accompany every accepted paper.
+The goal of reviewing would be outward-facing, to add peer context to the authors' own marketing, rather than inward-facing, to convince a program committee to accept or reject.
 Attaching names to reviews will create a way for reviewers to cultivate a reputation as a careful observer of others' work, a skill that we do not celebrate enough.
 (Reviewers would remain anonymous before publication to avoid retaliation.)
 * A rolling deadline keeps reviewer load low.
 Instead of organizing papers into batches---conference programs or journal issues---the venue should review and publish papers without a fixed schedule.
 Each reviewer will be responsible for one or two papers at a time rather than dozens as current PC members are.
 * Iterated revision is a dialogue between authors and reviewers.
 As in current journals, reviewers should be able to recommend substantial changes to the paper---*and then review those changes* after the author makes them.
 A good final product needs input from invested outsiders, of which the conference system's reject-and-resubmit cycle is a remarkably inefficient implementation.

 The prospect of a better way to go about peer review attracts me as a reviewer, and the promise of careful reviewing attracts me as an author.
-I hope the same is true of the community in general.
+I hope the same is true of the community as a whole.

 ## Address an Underserved Market

 To avoid competing with existing conferences, a new venue should focus on kinds of papers that they do not serve well.
 Some subgenres that are a poor match for conferences in my community include:

 * Interdisciplinary work: i.e., research that is always "too *X* for a *Y* conference, and too *Y* for an *X* conference."
-My community has [ASPLOS][], but this means that work that fits well neither at [PLDI][] nor at [ISCA][] has only one conference a year.
+My community has [ASPLOS][], but this means that work that fits well neither at [PLDI][] nor at [ISCA][] has only one conference per year.
 * Implementation-heavy work: papers that bridge the gap between research and practice.
 This kind of work is notorious for garnering informal respect at the same time as reviews that complain of a lack of novelty.
 * Pre-publication ideas: short (say, three-page) gists of an upcoming project as a way to elicit early-stage feedback.
 * Post-publication recognition: authors nominate papers that have already appeared in an established conference.
 The venue recognizes and adds peer perspective to the "best" of the program, not unlike [SIGPLAN Research Highlights][] or [IEEE MICRO Top Picks][].
 (This idea is due to my advisor, [Luis][], who's running Top Picks this year along with [Karin Strauss][].)